pantheon-systems/documentation/source/content/guides/edge-integrations/01-introduction.md

 - Interest fingerprinting
 	- Repeated engagement with types of content — e.g. looking at multiple vegan recipes — will put a visitor in an interest cohort, which will  reorganize the recipes landing page.

 There are many more potential ways to leverage content variation to identify valuable audience segments or variants.
-Our approach is to focus on getting immediate lift for existing sites, and building from there.
+Pantheon's focus is to focus get immediate lift for existing sites, and build from there.

 ## More Resources